 John lived in just outside Paris from 1958-1962 while his father was stationed in France.
 He learned to appreciate French food, wine and the way of life at a very young age, and transmitted this love to his kids.

-John-Paul moved to France nearly a decade ago to work for a few months as a tour guide.
+John-Paul moved to France more than a decade ago to work for a few months as a tour guide.
 After living in France for only two weeks, he met Julie, who eventually became his wife!
 Those few months in France quickly turned into a few years, and today Julie and John-Paul still reside in France.

 In 2009, John-Paul and Julie hosted dinners at their apartment focusing on French regional cuisine, which eventually led to the creation of their successful Culinary Tours of Paris in 2010.